 Fukuoka's ancient shrine was built to appease the spirit of an exile

 Hundreds of Tenmangu shrines exist across Japan, each dedicated to the spirit of the learned scholar Michizane Sugawara.
 Among these, two reign supreme: Kyoto's Kitano Tenmangu and Fukuoka's Dazaifu Tenmangu, which is built above the grave of Michizane.
-The shrine itself is magnificent and is further complemented by extensive grounds covered with thousands of stunning plum trees.
+Dazaifu Tenmangu Shrine itself is magnificent, and it is further complemented by extensive grounds covered with thousands of beautiful plum trees.

 - The plum blossoms: Over 6,000 plum trees are planted in the shrine's grounds and blossom in unison every March

 - Shops selling souvenirs and snacks lining Dazaifu Tenmangu's entrance

 - The Kyushu National Museum, one of only four national museums built in Japan

 Dazaifu Tenmangu is easy to access from Fukuoka City by public transport.

 Take the Nishitetsu Line from Nishitetsu-Fukuoka Tenjin Station to Dazaifu Station, changing at Futsukaichi.
 Dazaifu Tenmangu is a five-minute walk from Dazaifu Station.